Nuclear Limits on Non-Minimally Coupled Gravity: The Test System

 \section{The Test System}

 In order to keep the theory physically viable, we require that the modifications be perturbative.
-That is, we require that $f_1(R)-{R\over8\pi G}$ and $f_2(R)-1$ be sub-leading order under ordinary circumstances---roughly speaking, circumstances where $R$ is small.
-In particular, we are not in this paper considering theories with negative powers of $R$, though we believe that nuclear measurements might strongly constrain those as well.
+That is, we require that $f_1(R)-\frac{R}{8\pi G}$ and $f_2(R)-1$ be sub-leading order under ordinary circumstances.

-Under this condition, the change to the matter equations of motion, found in \cite{Bertolami_2008}, will also be sub-leading order.
+Under such conditions, the change to the matter equations of motion, found in \cite{Bertolami_2008}, will also be sub-leading order.
 The gravitational equations of motion are a different matter.
-For example the term $\Box[f'_2(R) \Lm]$ can be large in situations where ordinary matter has a large density gradient.
-Such a term tends to have the physical effect of smoothing out the quantity being differentiated.
-A smoothing of $R$ would quite possibly go unnoticed, as it is difficult to measure $R$ on small scales.
+In particular the term $2(\nabla^\mu\nabla_\nu-g^\mu_{\;\;\nu}\Box)\frac{\partial{\cal L}}{\partial R}$ is potentially of different order from the other changes.
+The derivatives in this term can act on either $R$ or $\rho$ and will tend to have the physical effect of smoothing out the quantity being differentiated.
+A smoothing of $R$ would quite possibly go unnoticed, as it amounts to a change in gravity at small scales and it is difficult to measure gravity on small scales.
 A smoothing of $\rho$ is a different matter.
 We can often measure density very precisely, and it is not at all difficult to find sharp density gradients---as long as one is not restricting one's attention to astrophysical scenarios.
-We therefore expect the strongest limits on this class of theories to be found by studying systems with strong density gradients.
+We therefore expect the strongest limits on theories with non-trivial $f_2(R)$ to be found by studying systems with strong density gradients.
 The strongest known density gradients are found in nuclear physics.
 We will look at the alpha particle, also known as the $^4$He nucleus, as we feel it provides the best combination of high density gradient, quality measurements, and spherical symmetry.

 We will not take a first-principles approach to the $^4$He nucleus, because nuclear structure can be quite complex and difficult to predict from underlying physics.
 A rigorous calculation of exactly how strongly such theories are constrained might require this, as the presence of new interactions in modified gravity might well significantly change the structure of a nucleus, but our concern is to illustrate the principle, not to map out the precise limits imposed on various theories.
 We will therefore consider the approximation that a nucleus can be described as a perfect fluid to be adequate for our purposes.